 I offer consultations based on the client’s unique requirements and body constitution (dosha) as determined by tongue and pulse examination.
 I can offer dietary advice to help the client to eat for their body type.
 For example, a Pitta constitution should avoid eating too many heating foods otherwise they may experience symptoms of excess Pitta like heartburn.
 Eating cooling foods would help to keep a Pitta constitution in balance.
 A consultation will help a client to know the energetic effect of all their favourite foods.
 All this can be used safely alongside their regular medication.
 Lifestyle and exercise play a part in the healing or the exacerbation of symptoms and I can make recommendations on working with the client’s body type for optimal results.
 Massage is very important and not seen as a luxury, but rather as preventative medicine and rejuvenator of the body and mind.

 I am based at Equilibrium Natural Health Centre, 23 Leafield Way, Corsham in Wiltshire SN13 9RS.
-If preferred, I will travel as far as Chippenham or Trowbridge to see you in your home, but am happy to see clients a little further away at an additional charge.
+If preferred, I will travel to see you in your home at an additional charge of £15.

 - Indian Head Massage